-Satellite images and tracking maps of Category 4 Major Hurricane Simon 2014, September 30 - October 9.
+Satellite images, weather maps and tracks of Category 4 Major Hurricane Simon 2014, September 30 - October 9.
 Max wind speed 130mph.

 Simon has been devoid of organized deep convection for more than 12 hours.
 Strong shear and an unfavorable thermodynamic environment should prevent any significant redevelopment of convection, and the system is being declared a post-tropical remnant low at this time.
 Based on earlier ASCAT data, the initial wind speed remains 30 knots for this advisory.
 The low should weaken during the next day or so, and the global models suggest that the cyclone will become an open trough within 24 to 48 hours as it interacts with land.